yingqi0607/tp/docs/UserGuide.md

 on the tabs menu at the top.

 Format: `countdown`
-Once you have enter this command, TR4CKER should look like this:
+Once you have entered this command, TR4CKER should look like this:
 ![switch tab](images/countdowntab_switchtab.png)
 Figure x: TR4CKER after executing `countdown`